Looking to create an online presence for your big idea?

 Having a professional email address is important for your brand.
 (We’ll talk more about branding in a bit.)

 If you were a prospective customer and you received an email from a bike shop, you’re much more likely to trust the bike shop if the email comes from firstname.lastname@example.org and less likely to trust the email if it comes from email@example.com, for example.

 Securing your social media names (called “handles” in some places) is important because customers, prospects and community members are now everywhere online.

-Instagram, Facebook, Twitter and a host of other networks are now the public square, and you need to have a presence there as well.
+Instagram, Facebook, Twitter and a host of other networks are now the public square.
+As a result, you need to have a presence there as well.

 Where possible, try to get handles on the major social networks and have those handles match your domain name.

-That way, your community can find you no matter where they are or, at a minimum, you prevent imposters from grabbing your name out from under you and diluting or impersonating your brand.
+That way, your community can find you no matter where they are.
+Or minimally, you prevent imposters from grabbing your name out from under you and diluting or impersonating your brand.

 Creating your brand